How do I capture and replay over a network?¶

 Add.
 It will be added to the list of known remote hosts, and immediately a network lookup will happen to see if the remote server or any running RenderDoc-injected applications are alive.

 At minimum, this is all you must configure.
-However it is recommended that you configure a command which can be run on the host machine which will remotely start the remote server on that host.
+However it is recommended that you configure a command which can be run on the local machine which will remotely start the remote server on that host.
 The reason for this is that it allows easy capture each time with zero manual extra steps.

 To configure such a command, enter it under the “Run Command” box and click